 Major Offenders Unit The Major Offenders Unit (MOU) focuses on major alcohol and drug distributors statewide.
 The team has been historically comprised of one AST sergeant, four AST investigators, an AST criminal justice technician, and a full-time prosecutor from the Department of Law.
 The unit is also supported by a member of the Alaska National Guard Counter Drug Support Program.
 The MOU works independently and supports other ABADE units as well as local departments and federal agencies as needed.
 Nearly every investigator has been clan lab certified and is called upon to respond to various locations to assist in dismantling clandestine methamphetamine labs Co-located with the Alaska Interdiction Task Force in Anchorage, the Major Offenders Unit shares a close working relationship with DEA as well as IRS, BATF, ICE, and the FBI.
-In 2008, the team was faced with some significant manning issues.
-One of the investigators was activated to the National Guard and will remain so until August of 2009.
-Another member was reassigned to the DEA sponsored task force, the Alaska Enforcement Group.
-In addition, the full-time prosecutor was also reassigned to other duties and was only recently replaced.
-These personnel changes left the unit with only two investigators and a sergeant.
-Despite the personnel issues the team remained effective, serving as a force multiplier all over the state utilizing there particular skill set and training to accomplish what otherwise would not have been possible.
-One such incident mission was the planning and executing of an undercover operation that would lead to the capture and arrest of a fugitive running from an outstanding homicide warrant.
-This individual had a history of violence, was a former member of the Hells Angel motorcycle gang, a convicted violent felon, and a person known for carrying weapons.
-The unit utilized their resources, and in spite of the suspect's attempts to alter his appearance, identified the location of the individual in a remote location near Chitna, Alaska.
-Disguised as workmen, the team along with members of the Mat-Su Drug Enforcement team, spent several days observing and plotting for the safest opportunity to take this dangerous suspect into custody.
-Recognizing their opportunity in late March, the team caught the suspect by surprise when they stopped him in a remote location outside of Chitna.
-He was taken into custody without incident.
-Until this point the suspect had been on the run for several months and would not have likely been apprehended if not for the clandestine skills of the Major Offenders Unit.
+The manning issues continued for this unit in 2009.
+They were left with only two investigators due to personnel re-assignments.
+This effectively handicapped the unit for the entire year.
+Despite the personnel issues the team remained active, serving as a force multiplier all over the state utilizing their particular skill set and training to accomplish what otherwise would not have been possible.
+During 2009, the MOU investigators focused on working several cases that involved major drug trafficking organizations (DTOs) within Alaska.
+In a number of these cases there has been an out of state sources of supply identified.
+Working this case in close concert with our federal, state and municipal partners has allowed the cases to progress to the point that all appear to be federal level prosecutable cases.